conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

     Please, take into account that in order to build this example successfully, you should have installed a toolchain that includes the compiler and all the tools to build the application for the proper architecture.
-In this case the host machine is a Raspberry Pi 3 with *armv7hf* architecture operating system and we have the *arm-linux-gnueabihf* toolchain installed in the Ubuntu machine.
+In this case, the host machine is a Raspberry Pi 3 with *armv7hf* architecture operating system and we have the *arm-linux-gnueabihf* toolchain installed on the Ubuntu machine.

 If you have a look at the *raspberry* profile, there is a section named ``[buildenv]``.
 This section is used to set the environment variables that are needed to build the application.
-In this case we declare the ``CC``, ``CXX`` and ``LD`` variables pointing to the cross-build toolchain compilers and linker, respectively.
-Adding this section to the profile will invoke the VirtualBuildEnv generator everytime we do a :command:`conan install`.
+In this case, we declare the ``CC``, ``CXX`` and ``LD`` variables pointing to the cross-build toolchain compilers and linker, respectively.
+Adding this section to the profile will invoke the *VirtualBuildEnv* generator everytime we do a :command:`conan install`.
 This generator will add that environment information to the ``conanbuild.sh`` script that we will source before building with CMake so that it can use the cross-build toolchain.